MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxRestoreRequest.md

 ```

 ### -ExcludeDumpster
-The ExcludeDumpster parameter specifies whether to exclude the Recoverable Items folder.
-You don't have to include a value with this parameter.
-If you don't specify this parameter, the Recoverable Items folder is copied with the following subfolders:
+The ExcludeDumpster switch specifies whether to exclude the Recoverable Items folder.
+You don't need to specify a value with this switch.

+If you don't use this switch, the Recoverable Items folder is copied with the following subfolders:

 - Deletions
 - Versions